YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 - [x] This has been added to To-come-back-to-understand-it-further list.

 ### 3. Overlapping pooling
 Traditionally, stride and the height/width of a pooling unit was same, for example, stride was 2 and the pooling unit has the size of  2 x 2.
-However, in this paper, authors used overlapping pooling by adopting stride lesser than the height/width of a pooling unit, which helped the reduction of Top-5 error rate ~0.3 %.
+However, in this paper, the authors used overlapping pooling by adopting stride lesser than the height/width of a pooling unit, which helped the reduction of Top-5 error rate ~0.3 %.

 ### 4. Overall architecture
 ---